Why focus on a cash flow analysis? Well, creating reliable, forward looking cash flow projections is getting more and more attention these days.

 Every business will have their own specific scenarios they need to think about.
 I’m going to run through 6 common scenarios relevant to almost any business.
 Looking at them should help you think of other scenarios you need to consider that are bespoke to your business.

-Before we get started, if you’ve never made a cash flow forecast before then take a look at our beginners guide to forecasting cash flow forecasting.
+Before we get started, if you’ve never conducted a cash flow analysis to make a cash flow forecast before then take a look at our beginners guide to forecasting cash flow forecasting.
 It’ll introduce you to the basics.
 Once you’re up and running you can then start to explore the scenarios I outline below.